Autumn Leaves (painting)

-Autumn Leaves (1856) is a painting by John Everett Millais exhibited at the Royal Academy in 1856.
+Autumn Leaves (1855–56) is a painting by John Everett Millais exhibited at the Royal Academy Exhibition of 1856.
 It was described by the critic John Ruskin as "the first instance of a perfectly painted twilight."
 Millais's wife Effie wrote that he had intended to create a picture that was "full of beauty and without a subject".

+The painting

-The picture depicts four girls in the twilight collecting and raking together fallen leaves in a garden, a location now occupied by Rodney Gardens in Perth, Scotland.
+The painting was begun in the autumn of 1855 and finished in April 1856. picture depicts four girls in the twilight collecting and raking together fallen leaves in a garden.
+The painting was done in the garden of Annat Lodge in Perth, Scotland, where the Millais family was living at the time, a location now occupied by Rodney Gardens.
 They are making a bonfire, but the fire itself is invisible, only smoke emerging from between the leaves.
 The two girls on the left, modelled on Millais's sisters-in-law Alice and Sophie Gray, are portrayed in middle-class clothing of the era; the two on the right are in rougher, working class clothing.

 The painting has been seen as one of the earliest influences on the development of the aesthetic movement.

 A sculpture in Rodney Gardens, known as "Millais Viewpoint", recreates the view through two lower corners of a picture frame, made of stone.